backupbrew/switchbrew/IPC Marshalling.md

 ## Raw data section

+![An example of an IPC message with a type 0xA buffer in it.
+Red is headers/descriptors, yellow is padding, and blue is data/buffer lengths.
+Note that the size of the u16 array for type A lengths is padded to fill up a whole word.](Ipc_msg_buffer_type_a_example.png "An example of an IPC message with a type 0xA buffer in it.
+Red is headers/descriptors, yellow is padding, and blue is data/buffer lengths.
+Note that the size of the u16 array for type A lengths is padded to fill up a whole word.")

 | Word | Description                                                                                                                       |
 | ---- | --------------------------------------------------------------------------------------------------------------------------------- |
 | ...  | Padding to align to 16 bytes.                                                                                                     |